lawkwok101/weigh-my-luggage-js/README.md

 -	Precision up to one decimal place which is consistent with most home scales.

 ## Bugs/Known Issues:
-- calculateWeights function does not work if luggage IDs are not sequential.
-- Form clears when calculating luggage after a luggage row is removed.
 - If luggage is overweight, instructions refers to wiggle room even if there is none available.

 ## Future: